altimmons/LangNotes/WindowsAdmin.md

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```

+### WSL Mount USB

+Create a mount location in WSL:

+    mkdir /mnt/f

+Mount the drive in WSL:

+    mount -t drvfs f: /mnt/f

+After this one-time setup, one can create and manipulate files from both Windows and WSL on the same drive.

+#### network storage

+Here we assume:
+	• networked storage is already showing in Windows under \\server\share
+	• we want to access this network storage from WSL as /mnt/share
+Create a mount location in WSL:

+    mkdir /mnt/share

+Mount the network share in WSL:

+    mount -t drvfs '\\server\share' /mnt/share

 ### reg

 reg is a command line function to edit the registry.
 An example from elsewhere in the document.